mainmatter/mainmatter.com/src/calendar/2023-11-11-svelte-summit.md

 color: aqua
 ---

-Svelte Summit is an event dedicated to Svelte and everything that is happening in the community.
-We are joining the event as Gold Sponsors.
+Svelte Summit is an online conference dedicated to Svelte and everything that is happening in the community.
+We are supporting the event as a Gold Sponsor.